A Spring Hunt to Remember

 Settling In

 When I arrive, he gets me settled, and then we visit his range to ensure my rifle is sighted in.
 I’m staying at his home, but most hunters stay at a local lodge where they can enjoy fine walleye fishing during non-hunting hours.
-I quickly discover Texas is a fine storyteller who loves hunting, history, and Harleys.
+I quickly discovered that Texas is a fine storyteller who loves hunting, history, and Harleys.

 Everything has a story, and after a wonderful dinner, we hear them late into the night.
-He talks of old rifles, rusty farm implements, hunts gone by, mines worked in and trips taken.
+He talks of old rifles, rusty farm implements, hunts gone by, mines worked in, and trips taken.
 There’s comfort and camaraderie.
 This place is a good camp indeed.

 bear bait site